-The paper will consist of questions of Numerical in nature, Practical working e.g. Preparation of Pay Bill, Leave Account, TA Bill, LPC, Pension Calculation, Scenario based questions, case study and Commentary etc.
+- The above weightage is for guidance purposes only and deviations in setting of paper may be expected. - The paper will be subjective containing questions of Numerical in nature, Practical working e.g. Preparation of Pay Bill, Leave Account, TA Bill, LPC, Pension Calculation, Scenario based questions, Case Study and Commentary etc.

-S. No. Course Contents 1 Terms and Conditions of Civil Servants Statutory provisions regarding terms and conditions of service of civil servants - Civil Servants Act 1973 Terms and conditions of appointment of public servants and probationers Deputation, Foreign Service Pension Contribution, Apportionment of Pension (between Federal and Provincial Governments) and Capitalized Value of Pension Seniority Rules-1993 with time to time amendments

-Sanjarity Pulas relating to Sarviga Groups Seniority Rules relating to Service Groups Appointment, Promotion and Transfer Rules, 1973 Definitions as contained in FR & SR Vol-I and II Medical contificate of fitness to icin a new post Medical certificate of fitness to join a new post Lien Age limit for appointments and age relaxation rules Government Servants Conduct Rules, 1964 , Government Servants Efficiency & Discipline Rules, 1973 Procedure of departmental proceedings against government servants, Suspension, Reinstatement and Appeals etc. Resignation from service Combination of appointments (additional charge and current charge appointments) Contract Service - Regularization of contract into regular service Joining Time - provisions in FR&SR. Admissibility of joining time Calculation of joining time and joining time pay 2 Pay and Allowances Statutory provisions regarding pay and allowances Fixation of pay on initial appointments, revision of pay scales, promotions, acting charge appointment, officiating appointments, up-gradations, demotion, protection of pay, appointment from lower to higher and higher to lower pay scales, etc. Adhoc appointments, current charge, additional charge appointments Grant of annual increments, increment in the year of retirement, personal pay beyond maximum of pay scales Fixation of pay on initial appointments, promotions, adhoc appointments, current charge, additional charge and officiating appointments, re-fixation of pay on presumptive basis, anomaly etc House Rent, Conveyance, Dearness and other allowances Preparation of pay slip, last payment certificate, service statement 3 TA Rules TA Rules, TA on Tour, Transfer, Retirement etc. TA Rules for foreign tours 4 Preparation of TA Bills Leave Rules 4 Earning and accumulation of leave Various types of leave Extension of leave Leave Account, calculation of leave, preparation of leave accounts, grant of leave with or without MC, encashment of LPR 5 Pension Basic conditions for grant of pension Minimum length of service for pension Classification and categorization of pensions Emoluments reckonable for pension Qualifying and non-qualifying service for pension Family members and distribution of pension
+.
+No. Course Contents 1 Terms and Conditions of Civil Servants Statutory provisions regarding terms and conditions of service of civil servants - Civil Servants Act 1973 Terms and conditions of appointment of public servants and probationers Deputation, Foreign Service Pension Contribution, Apportionment of Pension (between Federal and Provincial Covernments) and Capitalized Value of Pension Provincial Governments)and Capitalized Value of Pension Seniority Rules,1993 with time to time amendments Seniority Rules, 1995 with time to time anendments Seniority Rules relating to Service Groups Appointment, Promotion and Transfer Rules, 1973 Definitions as contained in FR & SR Vol-I and II Medical certificate of fitness to join a new post Lien Age limit for appointments and age relaxation rules Government Servants Conduct Rules, 1964 Government Servants Efficiency & Discipline Rules, 1973 Procedure of departmental proceedings against government servants, Suspension, Reinstatement and Appeals etc. Resignation from service Combination of appointments (additional charge and current charge appointments) Contract Service - Regularization of contract into regular service Joining Time - provisions in FR&SR. Admissibility of joining time Calculation of joining time and joining time pay 2 Pay and Allowances Statutory provisions regarding pay and allowances Fixation of pay on initial appointments, revision of pay scales, promotions, acting charge appointment, officiating appointments, up-gradations, demotion, protection of pay, appointment from lower to higher and higher to lower pay scales, etc. Adhoc appointments, current charge, additional charge appointments Grant of annual increments, increment in the year of retirement, personal pay beyond maximum of pay scales Fixation of pay on initial appointments, promotions, adhoc appointments, current charge, additional charge and officiating appointments, re-fixation of pay on presumptive basis, anomaly etc House Rent, Conveyance, Dearness and other allowances Preparation of pay slip, last payment certificate, service statement 3 TA Rules 5 TA Rules, TA on Tour, Transfer, Retirement etc. TA Rules for foreign tours Preparation of TA Bills 4 Leave Rules 4 Earning and accumulation of leave Various types of leave Extension of leave

-Commutation and Gratuity Death / Disability pension Calculation of gross pension, commutation, gratuity, net pension, family pension (in service and after retirement death cases), increases on pension Other retiring benefits in accordance with Prime Minister's Assistance Package to the families of Government servants who die while in service Preparation of pension papers 6 General Provident Fund Statutory provisions GP Fund Rules Constitution of the Fund, Nomination, Subscriptions Allotment of number and maintenance of GPF Account Transfer of GPF balances from one Accounts Office to other Refundable and Non-refundable advances from GPF accounts, final payment of GPF Calculation of profit on GPF Accounts, maintenance of GPF Ledgers (manual and computerized) 7 Group Insurance and Benevolent Fund Method of deduction of GI and BF monthly contributions from salaries Payment of Group Insurance and monthly Benevolent Fund Grants Farewell Grant Educational scholarships / marriage and other grants
+Leave Account, calculation of leave, preparation of leave accounts, grant of leave with or without MC, encashment of LPR 5 Pension Basic conditions for grant of pension Minimum length of service for pension Classification and categorization of pensions Emoluments reckonable for pension Qualifying and non-qualifying service for pension Family members and distribution of pension Commutation and Gratuity Death / Disability pension Calculation of gross pension, commutation, gratuity, net pension, family pension (in service and after retirement death cases), increases on pension Other retiring benefits in accordance with Prime Minister's Assistance Package to the families of Government servants who die while in service Preparation of pension papers 6 General Provident Fund Statutory provisions GP Fund Rules Constitution of the Fund, Nomination, Subscriptions Allotment of number and maintenance of GPF Account Transfer of GPF balances from one Accounts Office to other Refundable and Non-refundable advances from GPF accounts, final payment of GPF Calculation of profit on GPF Accounts, maintenance of GPF Ledgers (manual and computerized) 7 Group Insurance and Benevolent Fund Method of deduction of GI and BF monthly contributions from salaries Payment of Group Insurance and monthly Benevolent Fund Grants Farewell Grant Educational scholarships / marriage and other grants